African humid period: Flora and fauna of the Sahara

 The Sahara climate did not become entirely homogeneous; its central-eastern parts were probably drier than the western and central sectors and the Libyan sand sea was still a desert although pure desert areas retreated to small core areas or became arid/semiarid.
 An arid belt may have existed north of 22° latitude and towards the Nile Delta, or the vegetation and the African monsoon might have reached 28–31° northern latitude; in general conditions between 21° and 28° northern latitude are poorly known.
 Dry areas may have persisted in the rain shadows of mountains and could have supported arid climate vegetation, explaining the presence of its pollen in sediment cores.
 In addition, north–south gradations in vegetation patterns have been reconstructed from charcoal and pollen data.

 Fossils record changes in the animal fauna of the Sahara.
-This fauna included antelopes, baboons, cane rats, catfish, clams, cormorants, crocodiles, elephants, frogs, gazelles, giraffes, hartebeest, hares, hippos, molluscs, Nile perches, pelicans, rhinoceroses, snake-eagles, snakes, tilapia, toads, turtles and many more animals, and in Egypt there were African buffaloes, spotted hyenas, warthogs, wildebeest and zebra.
+This fauna included antelopes, baboons, birds, cane rats, catfish, clams, cormorants, crocodiles, elephants, frogs, gazelles, giraffes, hartebeest, hares, hippopotamuses, molluscs, Nile perches, pelicans, rhinoceroses, snake-eagles, snakes, tilapia, toads, turtles and many more animals, and in Egypt there were African buffaloes, spotted hyenas, warthogs, wildebeest and zebra.
 Additional birds include brown-necked raven, coot, common moorhen, crested grebe, glossy ibis, long-legged buzzard, rock dove, spur-winged goose and tufted duck.
+Some migratory birds may have changed their flying route in response to the AHP.
 Large herds of animals lived in the Sahara.
 Some animals expanded over the whole desert, while others were limited to places with deep water.
-Earlier humid periods in the Sahara may have allowed species to cross the now-desert.
+Humid periods in the Sahara may have allowed species to cross the now-desert.
 A reduction in open grasslands at the beginning of the AHP may explain the decline of the populations of some mammals during and a population bottleneck in cheetahs at the start of the humid period, while leading to the expansion of the population of other animals such as Hubert's multimammate mouse and Natal multimammate mouse.